 After all, robots don't make mistakes or get fatigued, and they’re more reliable and precise than human nurses.
-Robo-nurses taking vitals doesn't sound too farfetched, but what about a robot giving sponge baths?
+Robo-nurses taking vitals don't sound too farfetched, but what about a robot giving sponge baths?
 That requires some imagination—but it's happening now thanks to researchers at Georgia Tech.
 Robots are poised to change the face of healthcare.

 Japan was the first to recognize the need for creative sources for nursing care.
 With an aging population and a fertility rate death spiral, Japan will literally be unable to meet the nursing needs of its elderly.
 Japanese officials long ago began collaborating with industry to develop robots to supplement nurses in the day-to-day care of its senior citizens.

 Palro, the humanoid therapy robot, has been a resounding success.
 Palro wanders the halls of long-term care centers playing games with residents, singing and dancing with them, and engaging them with puzzles and quizzes.
 Palro can interact with people: Ask him a question, he will deliver an answer; answer a quiz question incorrectly, he will patiently explain why your answer is wrong and provide you with the right one.
-He winks, smiles and even flirts with his audience.
+He winks, smiles, and even flirts with his audience.
 A "smart potty" capable of traveling to a patient's bedside and assisting him onto the commode is also under development.
-It can flush, clean and deodorize itself after each use.
+It can flush, clean, and deodorize itself after each use.

 In the US, in addition to Cody the sponge-bath-giving bot, robots are replacing nurses in stressful, high-precision roles.
-Penelope, a voice-controlled scrub nurse robot, can find, deliver and retrieve surgical instruments and perform a complete inventory after the procedure to make sure all instruments are accounted for.
+Penelope, a voice-controlled scrub nurse robot, can find, deliver, and retrieve surgical instruments and perform a complete inventory after the procedure to make sure all instruments are accounted for.

 Researchers say the increased accuracy and precision decrease surgical errors by reducing the cognitive load on surgeons and eliminating complications resulting from retained instruments.
-DARPA sponsorship spurred researchers at Purdue University to develop Trauma Pod, a mobile surgery bot designed to aid trauma surgeons in the battlefield.
+DARPA sponsorship spurred researchers at Purdue University to develop Trauma Pod, a mobile surgery bot designed to aid trauma surgeons on the battlefield.